whiprandolph/bestseller/Part 3 - The Deepest Revolution/03 - The Deepest Revolution.md

 My suggestion is: find a person to have this sort of deep connection with.
 Then find another.
 And then go from there.

 (outro?)

+## Scratch / Other Ideas

+* Nothing will save us from ourselves, so stop waiting:
+    * marxists: economic transformation will put workers on top (look up citation)
+    * capitalists: invisible hand of the market
+    * Christians: Jesus will come back for us